 The station’s light was extinguished during the Civil War, but unlike other Texas lighthouses, Halfmoon Reef Lighthouse was not dismantled or damaged during the conflict.
-Although the war ended in 1865, the lighthouse did not return to service until February 20, 1868.
-The reestablishment of coastal lights and those marking major ports took precedence over bay lights.
+Although the war ended in 1865, the lighthouse did not return to service until February 20, 1868, as the reestablishment of coastal lights and those marking major ports took precedence over bay lights.

 Surrounded by water, the lighthouse was an isolated island for its keepers.
 Perhaps that was why twice the lighthouse had the unique distinction of having a keeper and an assistant who were husband and wife.
 A few children were raised at the lighthouse, but the fear of having a child unknowingly fall into the water, prompted several wives to keep a residence on land.
 One keeper, Stephen Hill, had a daughter named Sadie who was prone to sleepwalking.
 After Sadie had been discovered taking a nighttime stroll dangerously near the edge of the lighthouse, her parents decided that something had to be done.
 Their solution was to tie a string between Sadie’s big toe and her sister’s big toe each night before retiring.
 The string brought an end to Sadie’s nocturnal adventures, though probably at the expense of several sound nights of sleep for her sister.

 In 1911, a schooner arrived at the lighthouse loaded with construction materials.
 Over the next several days, a work crew lived aboard the schooner while they added a roof with a steeper pitch to the lighthouse.
-This modification, carried out to address persistent leaks reported at the station, can be noted by comparing the top two historical pictures at right.
+This modification, carried out to address persistent leaks reported at the station, can be noted by comparing the top two historical pictures on this page.

 The following story, entitled “Disappearance of Keeper of Lighthouse on Half Moon Reef in Bay Mystifies Texans,” appeared in the December 27, 1934 edition of the Daily Tribune.